BAMA Calls

 If the work to be submitted is complete, attach the score in PDF format.
 Otherwise, include a proposal with a brief description of the composition/collaboration.
 A due date for proposed compositions will be announced later.

-Seejacobelkin.com for more information about the performer.
-Email for clarification about the call.
+Email mjg@monroegolden.com for clarification about the call.

 Concert Locations: TBD community venues